medusa-project/ideals/README.md

 * `institutions/:institution_key/storage/:item_id/`
 * `institutions/:institution_key/uploads/:item_id/`

-The high-level PersistentStore class provides access to the bucket and objects within it.
+The high-level ObjectStore class provides access to the bucket and objects within it.
 This class wraps the `S3Client` class, which itself is a convenience wrapper around an `Aws::S3::Client` from the `aws-sdk-s3` gem.